chrismaltby/gb-studio-docs/docs/debugger.md

 # Debugger

-The debugger pane enables you to examine the current state of your game in real-time, assisting you in identifying and resolving issues as you develop your game scripts.
+The **Debugger** pane enables you to examine the current state of your game in real-time, assisting you in identifying and resolving issues as you develop your game scripts.

-You can access the debugger by clicking to open the pane at the bottom of the _Game World_ view or by selecting `Game > Run With Debugging` from the menu.
+You can access the Debugger by clicking to open the pane at the bottom of the _Game World_ view or by selecting `Game > Run With Debugging` from the menu.

 <img title="Debugger" src="/img/screenshots/debugger-v4.png" width="1458" />